etherisc-legacy/GIF/README.md

 Add GCLOUD_CLUSTER, GCLOUD_ZONE variables to specify your GKE cluster.

 Use custom commands specified in bitbucket-pipelines.yml to deploy info Kubernetes cluster.

+## Manually switching between `kubectl` contexts ( existing deployments )
+To add context for already existing cluster to your local `kubectl`, use [this guide](https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-access-for-kubectl).

+The following command will show all the configured environments:
+    > kubectl config get-contexts

+To switch the kubectl context between environments:
+    > kubectl config use-context <contextname>

+Note: do not switch contexts during deploy, since the next kubectl instruction will apply to the new active context instead of the one you started the deploy with.